capsseminar/playenv/index.md

 **I am currently looking for career opportunities with a start date of June 2019 or after.**

 This site features select writing samples and projects, along with my long-form CV.
-Please feel free to explore, and drop me a note via the email icon (or any other service)!
+The links at the left include websites I manage, alongside my email and online profiles.
+Please take a look around, and drop me a note via the email icon (or any other service)!